War Was Beginning."

 In 1914, the balance of power lay in ruins.
 Europe was plunged into bloody conflict.
 Nation fought nation.
 But no nation fought nation morely than the English hip hip hooray!
 Nice, nice yah boo.
 Phillips is a German and he have my pen...

 - Star Trek: Voyager began with an Opening Scroll briefly detailing the Maquis guerrilla war against the Federation and Cardassians, then cut to Chakotay's ship, involved in a running lightfight with a Cardassian destroyer.
-The whole sequence looks like a Shout Out to A New Hope, except Chakotay's ship escapes.
+The whole sequence looks like a Shout-Out to A New Hope, except Chakotay's ship escapes.
+Then it gets hurled to the other side of the galaxy, where the war becomes completely irrelevant except as backstory.

 - Asura's Wrath does this for it's opening level..
 It is awesome.